benjaminion/upgrading-ethereum-book/src/book.md

     target: Checkpoint
 ```

-As before, to find the hash tree root of a container, we need the root of the roots it contains.
+As before, to find the hash tree root of a container, by rule 2 we need the root of the roots it contains.
 That is,

 ```python
 assert(a.data.hash_tree_root() == merkleize_chunks(